ganesh-rajput-07/ganesh-rajput-07/README.md

 My focus is on **strong foundations**, **clean system design**, and **security-aware development**.
 I spend time with the fundamentals — operating systems, data flow, computation models — because solid systems are built there, not in shortcuts.

-I value correctness over cleverness and longevity over trends.
----

-### Profile
-Foundations-driven software engineer with hands-on experience in system-level programming, backend development, and security-focused design.
-Strong grounding in core computer science concepts with practical implementation experience.
-Comfortable working close to the system and scaling upward when needed.

 ---

 ### Technical Skills